ESAs: Public-funded ED Choice vs. Self-funded Education Liberty

-As the 2017 Nevada Legislative session approaches, homeschool parents and advocates must stay engaged in the debate over “government funded school choice” and the impact on freedom; Education Liberty, or Ed Liberty for short.
+The 2017 Nevada Legislative session ended without the NV-ESA being funded!
+But homeschool parents and advocates must stay engaged in the debate over “government funded school choice” and the impact on freedom.
+Education Liberty, or Ed Liberty for short, must be preserved.

 We must understand and proclaim the Biblical truth that ALL parents are ultimately responsible for the education of their own children, not the state.
 When private schools/parents accept “taxpayer funding” the government sets up “accountability” measures that will limit their Liberty, that is the real choice each must make.